Epigenetics: The Impact of Environment on Gene Expression

 Learn More about Epigenetics and Become a Functional Nutrition Counselor!

-Understanding the complex issues that your clients face is not a simple as looking on the surface.
-It takes a deep dive into someones lifestyle, habits and environment to properly assess health.
-The nutrition coaches of FxNA know how to find the why’s of their client’s ailment.
-By completing coursework with Fuctional Nutrition Alliance, you can solve complex health cases.
+Understanding the complex issues that your clients face is not as simple as looking on the surface.
+It takes a deep dive into someone’s lifestyle, habits and environment to properly assess health.
+The counselors trained by Functional Nutrition Alliance know how to find the why’s of their client’s ailment.
+By completing coursework with Functional Nutrition Alliance, you can solve complex health cases.
 Get results.
-Be the expert for your client by becoming a Functional Nutrition Counselor!
+Be the expert for your clients.
+Become a Functional Nutrition Counselor!

 EXPERIENCE A FREE TRAINING SERIES WITH ANDREA NAKAYAMA TO HELP YOU